lklyne/tanstack-zero/start-zero/README.md

 - Apply with `bun db:migrate` (or `bun db:push` to force-sync).
 - Restart Zero cache (`bun zero-cache`).
 - Restart your dev server (`bun dev`).

+## Email workflow

+- Edit your React Email templates in `src/emails`.
+- Run `bun email:dev` to start the email server.
+- Run `bun email:export` to export the emails.
+- Run `bun email:send` to send an email.